HackaDOT-East-Asia/Summer-HackaDOT-2023/topics/topic1-parity/README.md

 In this category, we hope that you will be creative and **build the custom Substrate-based chain that you think is most useful to other builders of the Polkadot ecosystem!**.

-We don't expect fully productional level of network, but at least, you should be able to
+We don't expect fully productional level, but at least, you should be able to

 **1) build a parachain**

 **2) test your Substrate-based chain** using various developing tools like **[Polkadot js](https://polkadot.js.org) and [Zombienet](https://github.com/paritytech/zombienet)**.

-All handy resources can be found [here](https://github.com/HackaDOT-East-Asia/Summer-HackaDOT-2023/tree/main/topics/topic1/docs)
+All handy resources can be found [here](https://github.com/HackaDOT-East-Asia/Summer-HackaDOT-2023/tree/main/topics/topic1-parity/docs)